 - Dragos Simandan (Bristol, Professor; email@example.com, x5010)

-- Kevin Turner (Wilfrid Laurier, Assistant Professor; firstname.lastname@example.org, x5399)
+- Kevin Turner (Wilfrid Laurier, Associate Professor; firstname.lastname@example.org, x5399)

 The graduate program director (GPD) is responsible for overseeing the graduate program with the support of the graduate administrative coordinator, and in regular consultation with the graduate program committee.
 The usual term is three years.
 The GPD receives an administrative course relief of one half-course per year for a normal term of three years.
 Specific duties include: